My name is Jane Roberts. I live in Batley, West Yorkshire, the former “Shoddy Capital” of the world.

 My family history is predominantly West Yorkshire based, with a significant County Mayo connection.
 It’s a working-class family.
 But family history isn’t only about the rich and the famous.
 It’s about everyday lives.
 Every family has a story to tell.
 It’s a case of discovering that story.
 And no matter how much time I spend on researching my family there is always more to discover!

 I have not limited myself to researching my own family history.
 On a local level my first major personal project was War Memorial based.
 Since childhood I have been fascinated by the First World War Memorial at Batley St Mary of the Angels RC church.
 This resulted in me spending around three years finding out about the men behind the 76 names.
 I printed a booklet based on this research to raise funds which I split between the Church and The Royal British Legion.

 St Mary’s church, a place very much entwined with my family history and which features frequently in my blog, is currently raising money to repair the roof.
 More details, including a link for any donations, can be found here: https://www.stmarybatley.co.uk/roof-fund

 I have a one-name study, Aveyard, registered with the Guild of One-Name Studies.
 The email contact for this is email@example.com

 In 2016 I completed the Family History Skills and Strategies (Intermediate) Certificate Course, jointly awarded Pharos Tutors and the Society of Genealogists, passing with a distinction.
 With an average of 90% I received the highest overall mark of students graduating that year.
-I am now in my second year of the Family History Skills and Strategies (Advanced) Distance Learning Course.
+In the autumn of 2018 I completed their two-year Family History Skills and Strategies (Advanced) Distance Learning Course, again achieving a Distinction.